EthanTheFanger/FaceRecognition/README.md

 # FaceRecognition
-in this project ill be coding a program detect people
+in this project ill be coding a program detect people's faces on a camera